ISSUE BRIEFING: Preparing and Responding to Emergencies Impacting Elections

 - Advising voters to seal mail/absentee ballot envelopes with a wet cloth or sponge.

-- Alabama Secretary of State- 93 Days Left to Apply for an Absentee Ballot for Primary Runoff Election
+- Alabama Secretary of State- 9 Days Left to Apply for An Absentee Ballot for Primary Runoff Election

 - Arkansas Secretary of State- Early Voting for General Primary Runoff Election Begins Tuesday, March 24th

-- District of Columbia Board of Elections- DCBOE Closing to the Public, Effective Monday, April 6
+- District of Columbia Board of Elections- June 2 Primary Election Recap

 - Florida Secretary of State- Secretary of State Laurel M. Lee Announces Business Annual Report Filing Deadline Extension and Changes to Candidate Petition and Qualifying Processes

-- Idaho Secretary of State- Secretary Lawerence Denney Announces May Primary Changes
+- Idaho Secretary of State- Official 2020 Primary Canvass Conducted

-- Maryland State Board of Elections- Maryland State Board of Elections Statement on April 2020 Elections
+- Maryland State Board of Elections- Board of Elections Approves Two New In-Person Voting Locations for Baltimore Voters

 - Massachusetts Secretary of the Commonwealth- COVID-19 Elections Updates Page